Someone or something who specializes in ranged combat, but may be less effective against close-up threats. There are three types:

 - Perimeter shooters in basketball.

-- The days of ship to ship confrontation are long gone, with the advent of aircraft carriers, and long range missiles, navy battles are fought in BVR(beyond visual range).
+- The days of ship-to-ship confrontation are long gone.
+With the advent of aircraft carriers in World War II, and long range missiles soon after in the Cold War, navy battles are fought in BVR (beyond visual range).